Real Answers by Experienced Professionals.

 How to I promote either a Hedge Fund or Offshore Bank?

-Again, the clients tend to contact the bank or hedge fund manager from its website.
+Again, the clients tend to contact the offshore banking institution or hedge fund manager from its website.
 One may also market the bank by calling professional people, such as certain attorneys and accountants who refer clients to international banks.
 Many larger banks and hedge funds managers have marketing departments who call wealthier clients soliciting business.
 You will need to check with legal counsel to make sure that your efforts comply with applicable law.

 What are the annual compliance procedures and fees?